LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 \subsubsection{Threshold Optimization via Utility Function}

-In our formulation, the decision of whether to extract and fuse local sources relies on the utility function $J_{\lambda}(\tau) = \text{TPR}(\tau) - \lambda \cdot \text{FPR}(\tau)$.
-The hyperparameter $\lambda$ serves as a cost-weighting factor that balances the expected benefit of correctly fusing local details against the potential risk of unnecessary computational redundancy.
-Specifically, larger values of $\lambda$ impose stronger penalties on false-positive decisions, encouraging a more conservative fusion policy (i.e., yielding a lower optimal threshold $\tau$).
-Conversely, smaller values of $\lambda$ favor more aggressive multi-scale visual context fusion to ensure the capture of fine-grained visual details, thereby expanding the triggering region by adopting a higher threshold.
+In our formulation, the decision of whether to extract local evidence relies on the utility function $J_{\lambda}(\tau) = \text{TPR}(\tau) - \lambda \cdot \text{FPR}(\tau)$.
+The hyperparameter $\lambda$ serves as a cost-weighting factor that balances the expected benefit of local inspection against the potential risk of unnecessary computational redundancy.
+Specifically, larger values of $\lambda$ impose stronger penalties on false-positive decisions, encouraging a more conservative local-inspection policy (i.e., yielding a lower optimal threshold $\tau$).
+Conversely, smaller values of $\lambda$ favor more aggressive local inspection to ensure the capture of fine-grained visual details, thereby expanding the triggering region by adopting a higher threshold.

 When representative validation data is available, $\lambda$ can be tuned to maximize task-specific performance.
 We analyze this optimization on the AOKVQA benchmark by varying $\lambda$.
 As shown in \autoref{tab:conf_sensitivity}, the performance peaks at 73.10\% when $\lambda = 1.5$, which derives an optimal threshold of $\tau = 0.734$.
-Notably, this dynamically optimized approach clearly outperforms both the original baseline (71.44\%) and the rigid ``Full Fusion'' strategy (71.96\%).
+Notably, this dynamically optimized approach clearly outperforms both the original baseline (71.44\%) and the rigid ``Full Local Inspection'' strategy (71.96\%).
 This performance gap indicates that indiscriminate zooming not only wastes computational resources but can also introduce visual noise that degrades reasoning.
-Ultimately, this confirms that our algorithm successfully finds a favorable trade-off between extracting necessary fine-grained details and preventing redundant fusion.
+Ultimately, this confirms that our algorithm successfully finds a favorable trade-off between extracting necessary fine-grained details and preventing redundant local inspection.